PHCStanton/SignalSniperPO-api-v2/cline_docs/progress.md

 ## Progress status

 The project is currently in a functional state, with the core features implemented and working.
-The recent focus has been on improving the robustness of the system by standardizing timezone handling.
-The next phase of development will likely focus on enhancing the bot's autonomy and adding more advanced features.
+The recent focus has been on improving the robustness of the system by standardizing timezone handling and implementing comprehensive timeframe control systems.

+**Current Phase**: @BinaryPulse_bot Integration Phase 2 COMPLETED
+- ✅ **Full Integration Complete**: All 6/6 integration tests passed
+- ✅ **BinaryPulse Parser**: Fully integrated into channel manager and SignalSniper_mod.py
+- ✅ **Timeframe Filtering**: Channel-specific filtering with priority settings implemented
+- ✅ **Live Deployment Ready**: System ready for live @BinaryPulse_bot signal trading
+- ✅ **Statistical Framework**: Ready for 1min, 3min, 5min performance comparison

+**Next Phase Options**:
+1. **Live Testing**: Deploy with actual @BinaryPulse_bot signals for real-world validation
+2. **Advanced Analytics**: Implement automated performance tracking and statistical analysis
+3. **Additional Features**: Enhanced risk management, notifications, or strategy analysis
+4. **New Signal Sources**: Integration of additional trading signal providers

+The system is now production-ready with comprehensive @BinaryPulse_bot integration, enabling users to filter signals by timeframe for risk management and statistical analysis of trading performance.